migueltorrescosta/nifek/README.md

 # [NiFeK](https://nifek.com)

-[Personal project](https://nifek.com) to support all the tools I wanted to have available for myself 🪞 Initial structure shamelessly stolen from https://djangocentral.com/building-a-blog-application-with-django/
+[Personal project](https://nifek.com) to support all the tools I wanted to have available 🪞 Initial structure based on a template blog app https://djangocentral.com/building-a-blog-application-with-django/

 # 📝 ToDo